Hybrid Acousto-Optical Double Dressing of a Two-Level System

 We now extend our study to a detuned laser drive.
-Figure~\ref{fig2}e shows the resonance fluorescence spectra of the quantum dot as we vary the laser frequency.
+Figure~\ref{fig2}(e) shows the resonance fluorescence spectra of the quantum dot as we vary the laser frequency.
 In this measurement, we keep the acoustic drive off and fix the optical Rabi frequency to be $\Omega_\text{L}/2\pi=2.625$ GHz.
 We observe the standard detuned Mollow triplet with each side peak separated by the generalized Rabi frequency $\Omega_\text{R}=\sqrt{\Omega_\text{L}^2+\Delta^2}$ from the central one.
-Figure~\ref{fig2}f shows the resonance fluorescence spectra of the quantum dot under the same measurement condition, but with an acoustic drive of $\Omega_\text{S}/2\pi=1.75$ GHz.
-We observe the dynamical cancellation of the central emission peak at two laser detunings, $\Delta/2\pi=\pm 2.36$ GHz (marked by black dashed circles in Fig.~\ref{fig2}f), corresponding to the generalized Rabi resonance condition $\omega_\text{S}=\Omega_\text{R}$.
-The dynamical cancellation of the central emission peak is again due to the destructive interference between the two out-of-phase quantum transitions, $\ket{\pm,n'+1}\rightarrow\ket{\pm,n'}$, activated by a surface acoustic wave resonantly driving a coherent Rabi oscillation between $\ket{\pm,n'}$.
-The measured spectra in Fig.~\ref{fig2}f are well captured by the semiclassical calculation (Fig.~\ref{fig2}g).
+Figure~\ref{fig2}(f) shows the resonance fluorescence spectra of the quantum dot under the same measurement condition, but with an acoustic drive of $\Omega_\text{S}/2\pi=1.75$ GHz.
+We observe the dynamical cancellation of the central emission peak at two laser detunings, $\Delta/2\pi=\pm 2.36$ GHz [marked by black dashed circles in Fig.~\ref{fig2}(f)], corresponding to the generalized Rabi resonance condition $\omega_\text{S}=\Omega_\text{R}$.
+This cancellation arises from the same physical mechanism as in the resonant case.
+The observed emission cancellation is not perfect due to a combination of spectral overlap with other sidebands, residual laser background, and higher-order couplings (see Supplemental Material~\cite{supplement} Sec.
+S5).
+The measured spectra in Fig.~\ref{fig2}(f) are well captured by the semiclassical calculation [Fig.~\ref{fig2}(g)].